Job References in California: What Can a Former Employer Say?

 As such, many employers choose to limit the content of their communications with prospective employers to simply stating facts like:

 Of note, California law specifically protects this last category of information.
-Former employers are always authorized to state whether they would rehire a person if asked.8
+Former employers are specifically authorized to state, without malice, whether they would rehire a person if asked.8

-But, if an employer breaks the law and provides false information about a former employee to a potential employer, or they provide unsolicited information about the employee with the intent to prevent them from getting hired, the former employee can sue the employer for the damages they experience as a result.9
+But, if an employer breaks the law and provides false information about a former employee to a potential employer, or they provide unsolicited information about the employee with the intent to prevent them from getting hired, the former employee can bring a civil action for treble (triple) damages.9

 Such lawsuits commonly accuse the former employer of defamation, a legal claim that the former employer made false statements about the employee that caused damage to their reputation.